Dark Sun: Races

 Athas is home to several of the standard high fantasy races, including elves, dwarves, half-elves, halflings, and humans, as well as a handful of new or exotic fictional races, such as muls, half-giants, pterrans, thri-Kreen, and aarakocra.
 Subsequent resources introduced more races such as elans, drays, and maenads.

 Dark Sun races were distinctly different from those found in other campaign settings as the designers purposefully went against type.
 For example, the thri-kreen and aarakocra were originally monsters.
-Some of the hallmark fantasy races were each given different twists to make them more suitable to the settings darker themes.
+Some of the hallmark fantasy races were each given different twists to make them more suitable to the setting's darker themes.
 Athasian elves are not benevolent forest dwellers but hostile tribal nomads with savage dispositions and a deep distrust of outsiders.
 Halfings are largely cannibals living in shaman-ruled settlements in the jungles beyond civilization.
 Other standard fantasy races such as ogres, kobolds, or trolls, for example, are all assumed to have been destroyed during the Cleansing Wars or simply passed from the world in previous ages.